FAQ

 What is the purpose of this site?

-This site provides resources and updates for thoracic transplant centers that are either initiating pilot HOPE studies or are interested in participating in future funded work.
+This site provides resources and updates for thoracic transplant centers that are either initiating pilot HOPE studies or are interested in participating in future work.

 Lung transplant